farmergreg/adif/README.md

 ## Benchmarks

-TLDR: The ADI parser is very fast, possibly the fastest in the world.
+TLDR: This ADI parser is very fast, possibly the fastest in the world.
 Please see the [Go ADIF Parser Benchmarks](https://github.com/hamradiolog-net/adif-benchmark) project for benchmarks.

 ## 🔧 Technical Deep Dive (ADI Parser)

-The ADI parser achieves high performance through the following optimizations:
+The ADI parser in this library achieves high performance through the following optimizations:

 ### Performance Optimizations